Western Animation: Spider-Man Unlimited aka: Spiderman Unlimited

 Spider-Man Unlimited was an animated television series, running from October 1999 to March, 2001.
-A total of 13 episodes.
-A sequel series of sorts to Spider-Man: The Animated Series.
-It sees Peter Parker forced to go to another Earth after John Jameson’s ship gets attacked by Venom and Carnage and as per Spidey’s luck, the hero gets blamed for it.
-After "borrowing" a suit made of nano-machines, Spider-Man goes to Counter-Earth to rescue Jameson and clear his name.Upon getting to Counter-Earth, Spider-Man discovers that the High Evolutionary has made himself at home and created Beast Men that run the planet and normal humans are treated like second class citizens.
-Along the way, he discovers that John Jameson is alive and well, leading a rebellion against the High Evolutionary; that Venom and Carnage came to the planet with the intend to conquer it; and that the planet does have some vastly different versions of his old foes.Generally, the series isn't held in high regards compared to other Spider-Man series as it viewed as putting Spider-Man in a situation that's un-Spider-Man-like, like putting him on another world.
+A total of 13 episodes, it was a sequel series of sorts to Spider-Man: The Animated Series.
+It sees Peter Parker forced to go to another "Counter" Earth after John Jameson’s ship gets attacked by Venom and Carnage and as per Spidey’s luck, the hero gets blamed for it.
+After "borrowing" a suit made of nano-machines, Spider-Man goes to Counter-Earth to rescue Jameson and clear his name.Upon getting to Counter-Earth, Spider-Man discovers that a tyrant called High Evolutionary has made himself at home and created Beast Men that run the planet and normal humans are treated like second class citizens.
+Along the way, he discovers that John Jameson is alive and well, leading a rebellion against the High Evolutionary; that Venom and Carnage came to the planet with the intent of conquering it; and that the planet does have some vastly different versions of his old foes.Generally, the series isn't held in high regards compared to other Spider-Man series as it viewed as putting Spider-Man in a situation that's un-Spider-Man-like, like putting him on another world.
 However, it has gained a cult following due to the same reasons, and it is currently being shown on Disney XD.Was released on DVD in UK in 2010.

 A.I.
 Is a Crapshoot: Inverted.
 When X-51 rebels against his programming, it makes him more insistent about protecting innocents than either his fellow machine men or those who built them.